makerscraft/launch-kit/README.md

 We know launching a fullstack program is not an easy task..
 But the strategy remains quite simple at the end

-- Animate cool & free workshops / events (not so hard to find tech spots interested!)
+- Animate cool & free workshops (not so hard to find tech spots interested!)

 The objective is reachable unlike so many startups that struggle finding their product/market fit..

 Hence, we'll be 300% ready to help you, give you advice, feedbacks, speak about pedagogy, content etc.. but we don't want to partner with **"this is complicated"-people** !

 Launching a market place is complicated.
 Launching Le Wagon is not.
 It's exhausting, it requires a lot of energy, enthusiasm & passion.
-But it's not complicated :) That's a second core value that we should all share: **simplicity**.
+But it's not complicated :) That's a second value that we should all share: **simplicity**.